skiprox/peer-workshop-of/WORKSHOP.md

 * `uniform vec4 normalMatrix;`
 	* TODO: Not sure!

+## 03 Frag Shaders

+A walkthrough of the frag shaders that we've provided for you in the repo.

-## 03 Explore
+## 04 Explore

+Challenges:

+* Make your own frag shader and apply it to a custom shape
+* Pass in custom uniforms to manipulate the shader
+	* what about mouse position?
+* Use the shader as a once-over texture (in other words, the coordinates system should be in reference to the object itself and not the field of view)

+## 05 Activate

 Goals:

-* Make a gradient on the circle
-* Add movement to the gradient
-* Apply a frag shader you've previously written or we've covered in class to the circle
+* Use a vert shader to manipulate the vertices of an object
-	* What about a raycasting one? :scream:

-## 04 Frag Shaders

-> Oh, so cool [NOAH]

-## 05 Vert Shaders

-> Oh cool, neat [BOTH]
+* Maintain lighting while manipulating the vertices
+* Take in custom uniforms to manipulate vertices with user input (while maintaining lighting!)